 example, if a servlet could be used to activate the alarm system, there

-should be a group named AlarmSystemActivation
+should be a group named AlarmSystemActivation.

 The operator can administrate authorizations by populating the group

-objects (users) and other groups.
+with User objects (users) and other groups.
 Groups are used

 to minimize the amount of administration required.
 For example, it is

-easier to create one Administrators
+easier to create one Administrators group and add

 administrative roles to it rather than individually administer all users